-How to Reduce Building Maintenance Costs by Switching to a Reactive Maintenance Approach
+How to Reduce Building Maintenance Costs With a Reactive Maintenance Approach

 Is excessive building maintenance costs negatively impacting upon your company’s bottom line?
 If so, then it’s time to shift from your reactive maintenance approach and implement a more effective preventive maintenance programme.